Barong dance

 Barong dance (ᬩᬅᬭᬑᬂ) is a style of traditional Balinese from Bali, Indonesia.
 The dance demonstrates about the mythological depiction of animals that have supernatural powers and the ability to protect humans.
-Barong is the king of the spirits, leader of the hosts of good, and the enemy of Rangda, the demon queen and mother of all spirit guarders in the mythological traditions of Bali.
+Barong is the king of the spirits, leader of the hosts of good, and the enemy of Rangda, the demon queen and mother of all spirit guardians in the mythological traditions of Bali.
 The Barong dance featured a battle between Barong and Rangda to represent the eternal battle between good and evil.